 A few tips will make your pies come out looking and tasting perfect.
-And stay tuned for troubleshooting tips below!
+So stay tuned for troubleshooting tips and some delicious recipes below!

 1. Preheat the oven to the temperature that your recipe recommends.
 Most fruit pies bake at a temperature between 350 degrees F (175 degrees C) and 450 degrees F (230 degrees C).
 Some recipes call for baking the pie in a 450 degree F oven to begin with, then turning down the oven to about 350 degrees F. This helps set the shape of the crust in recipes with a lot of fat; it can keep your crust from slouching.

 2. Brush the top crust with milk or lightly beaten egg before baking to add a richer color to a double-crust or lattice-topped pie.
 For more, check out How To Make A Lattice Pie Crust The Easy Way.

 3. Always bake pies on a baking sheet to prevent spillovers in the oven.

 Baking a pie with a raw fruit filling will take about an hour.

 Berry, apple, and pear pies cook for approximately 45 minutes.
 When using a pre-cooked filling, pies can bake at a higher temperature for a shorter period of time, just enough to thoroughly bake the crust and heat the filling.

 To check the doneness of the filling, insert a knife into the center of the pie.
 If it meets with little or no resistance, the pie is done.
 If the pie is not quite done but the top or edges are becoming too dark, loosely cover the top of the pie with aluminum foil to shield it from the heat.
 A glass pie dish is a great way to ensure the bottom crust is fully baked; using a baking stone or pizza stone is another trick.
 Baking on a stone ensures that the bottom crust on even the juiciest fruit pie will be done when the top is brown.
 Check out our step-by-step guide for How to Make a Pie Crust